 The fire and the rose are one

-The final scene from The fire and the rose are one leads on to the 3rd film from the cycle.
-Each of the mentioned locations brought forth contemplation on time and history, thoughts on the past, present and future.
+The final scene from The fire and the rose are one leads on to the third film from the cycle.
+Each of the mentioned locations facilitated certain associations.
 The view of the Aegean sea brings forth another story to mind, after all the ancestors of Greeks in the region, the Lycians, were to fight in the defence of Troy and the sea before our eyes as the film concludes is the one on which the Achaean ships once supposedly appeared.
 And so a new chapter follows.
 In the camp of Achilles.

 Eliot, T.S.
 (1998) Fourt Quartets London:Faber & Faber